subhiram/student_and_college_management_system/README.md

+# Student and college management system
-# This project is a student and college management system developed using python Flask and This student management is also integrated with AI and machine learning
+This project is a student and college management system developed using python Flask and This student management is also integrated with AI and machine learning